 - Repeat visits: A customer might - after clicking your ad - visit another link within your website and then hit the browser's back button.
 They might also bookmark the landing page and later return to your website directly through this bookmark.
 In both cases, the landing page will be reloaded and the third-party tracking software might count those as additional clicks.

 Increase your tracking accuracy with Google Analytics

 To accurately track traffic to your ads, we recommend using Google Analytics, a free, comprehensive tracking tool.
 Advertisers who create a Google Analytics account automatically enable a useful feature called "auto-tagging".
-Auto-tagging appends a unique identifier to an ad's destination or final URL each time it's clicked, which makes it much easier to distinguish real ad clicks from misleading behaviours such as page reloads.
+Auto-tagging appends a unique identifier to an ad's final URL each time it's clicked, which makes it much easier to distinguish real ad clicks from misleading behaviours such as page reloads.
 Google charges at most once for each unique tag (if we determine that the click is valid).